How Do I Know What My Personal Injury Case is Worth?

 Under this rule, your actions are examined by the court and compared to the other party involved in the accident.
 Each party will be assigned a percentage of fault for causing the accident.
 The value of your case will then be reduced by the percentage you have been assigned.

 For example, if you have filed a lawsuit for $100,000 and the court finds that you are 30 percent at fault, your case’s value would be reduced to $70,000.

 However, if the court determines your level of negligence is 50 percent or more, you cannot pursue compensation from the other party involved in the accident.

-Contact a Personal Injury Attorney in Knoxville
+Contact an Attorney in Knoxville